Series: TST Framework > Five Thought Tools > Four Mind Traps > Three Truth Hammers

-The Four Mind Traps are part of the TST Framework, and are categories of cognitive obstacles that can impede critical thinking and lead to flawed decision-making.
-They encompass Logical Fallacies, Cognitive Biases, Heuristics, and Stereotypes, which can distort our perception of reality, hinder effective communication, and promote biased judgments.
-By understanding and addressing these Mind Traps, individuals can enhance their critical thinking skills, make more informed decisions, and foster productive dialogue with others.
+Abstract: The Four Mind Traps are a pivotal part of the TST Framework.
+They are categories of cognitive obstacles that can impede critical thinking and lead to flawed decision-making.
+They encompass Logical Fallacies, Cognitive Biases, Heuristics, and Stereotypes, which can distort your perception of reality, hinder effective communication, and promote biased judgments.
+By understanding and addressing these Mind Traps, you can enhance your critical thinking skills, make more informed decisions, and foster productive dialogue with others.
 Developing awareness of these pitfalls and learning how to navigate them is essential for becoming a more effective thinker, problem-solver, and decision-maker.
+While the Five Thought Tools help you gather, frame, and communicate accurate information, the Four Mind Traps help you stir around potholes, and the Three Truth Hammers help you short circuit the gathering of accurate information.

 We all make mistakes.
 But some mistakes are more common than others.
 And some mistakes can have a more significant impact on our lives.
 The Four Mind Traps are common cognitive errors that can lead to biased thinking and poor decision-making.
 In this section, we will explore these four traps and learn how to avoid them.